digitalocean/Kubernetes-Starter-Kit-Developers/README.md

 The set of configuration steps are as follows:
 1. Install `AES`.
 2. Enable `Prometheus` for metrics and `Loki` for logs.
-3. Configure two hosts (`domain1`, `domain2`) on the cluster.
+3. Configure two hosts (`quote`, `echo`) on the cluster.
 For this example we're going to use `quote.mandake.xyz` and `echo.mandrake.xyz` as two different hosts on the same cluster.
-4. Enable different paths for the domains.
-For `quote.mandrake.xyz` we create a backend service called `quote`.
-For `echo.mandrake.xyz` we create a echo service called `echo`.
-5. Domains are configured with `TLS` and have different `URL` paths.
+4. Hosts will have `TLS` termination enabled.
-6. Verify the installation.
+5. Verify the installation.

 Below is a diagram giving a high level overview of the setup presented in this tutorial: